jnbastoky/Recipes/Roasted Brussels Sprouts.md

 7. Add olive oil and toss to coat
 8. Spread sprouts on parchment covered baking sheet with flat side down
 9. Bake until tops of sprouts start to brown
-10. Remove from oven and give a light splash with lemon joice
+10. Remove from oven and give a light splash with lemon juice

 ## Notes